sannies/nexus-apt-plugin/README.md

 Debian Packages from a Maven Build Process
 ------------------------------------------
-[https://github.com/sannies/blogger-java-deb] is a very small example and works together with this plugin well.
+https://github.com/sannies/blogger-java-deb is a small example on how to create debs in a Maven process and works together well with this plugin.

 Pitfall